-Prerequisite: a DSLR camera with manual mode setting

-In this course, students learn more advanced digital photography techniques, such as shooting in manual mode, in order to develop their artistic voices.
+Prerequisite: Digital Photography I Materials requirement: a DSLR or mirrorless camera with manual mode setting options In this course students learn more advanced digital photography techniques, such as shooting in manual mode, while developing their artistic voices.
 Students continue to explore composition and lighting while expanding their experiences with various subject matters.
-There is a greater emphasis on editing photos in Adobe Photoshop as well as learning experimental techniques.

-Through a studio approach that includes critiques, field trips, and guest speakers, students will create a digital portfolio and display work throughout the semester.
+There will be a greater emphasis on editing photos in Adobe Photoshop and LIghtroom as well as learning experimental techniques.
+Through a studio approach that includes critiques and field trips students will create a digital portfolio and display work throughout the semester.